Random singlet physics in the $S = \frac{1}{2}$ pyrochlore antiferromagnet NaCdCu$_2$F$_7$: Experimental methods

+NaCdCu$_2$F$_7$ was synthesized using the optical floating-zone method by melting a stoichiometric fluoride mix in a hollow graphite crucible, yielding a largely polycrystalline rod.
+Phase purity was verified by powder X-ray diffraction (PXRD).
+Upon crushing the as-grown rod, small crystallites were isolated and used for structure solution using single crystal X-ray diffraction (SCXRD).

+SCXRD was measured at 300 K using a Rigaku Xcalibur Gemini ultra-diffractometer, with graphite-monochromated Mo K$\alpha$ ($\lambda$ = 0.71073 \AA) radiation, and an Atlas S2 CCD detector.
+Diffraction data were integrated using CrysAlis Pro \cite{Crysalis} with an analytical numeric absorption correction combined with a multifaceted crystal model and an empirical absorption correction using spherical harmonics.
+The structure was solved by charge flipping using Superflip \cite{Palatinus2007} and refined by full-matrix least squares in Jana2020 \cite{Petricek2023}.
+Structural graphics were created using Vesta \cite{Momma2008}.

+DC magnetization measurements on powdered NaCdCu$_2$F$_7$ were performed in a Quantum Design Magnetic Property Measurement System (model MPMS-XL 7 T), in the temperature range $T = 1.8\!-\!300$ K and the magnetic field range $\mu_0H = 0\!-\!7$ T, using the reciprocating sample option (RSO).

+High-field isothermal magnetization was measured in the High Magnetic Field Laboratory (Hochfeld-Magnetlabor Dresden, HLD) in the Helmholtz-Zentrum Dresden-Rossendorf (HZDR) in Dresden, Germany, using a pulsed 60 T magnet with a cryostat setup allowing the temperature range $T = 1.35\!-\!50$ K.

+AC susceptibility was measured in the frequency range $\nu_{\rm AC} = 215\!-\!10~ 000$ Hz between $T = 0.4\!-\!4$ K, using a custom-made coil for the $^3$He option in a Quantum Design Physical Property Measurement System (PPMS).

+Specific heat measurements were performed via the heat relaxation method in the PPMS between $T = 1.8\!-\!300$ K, with the addition of a $^3$He low-temperature insert for temperatures $T = 0.4\!-\!20$ K, in fields of $\mu_0H = 0\!-\!9$ T. The lattice specific heat was removed by subtracting the specific heat of the non-magnetic analogue NaCdZn$_2$F$_7$ from the total specific heat. \cite{Kancko2023,Kancko2025} An Oxford Instruments Triton dilution refrigerator (DR) was employed for zero-field and in-field heat capacity measurements between $T = 150\!-\!650$ mK.

+ZF-$\mu$SR and LF-$\mu$SR measurements were performed at the ISIS Neutron and Muon Source at the Rutherford Appleton Laboratory in Harwell Oxford, United Kingdom. \cite{Colman2024} The MuSR instrument was used, utilising a dilution refrigerator cryostat setup for temperatures between $T = 0.05\!-\!4$ K, allowing applied longitudinal fields between $\mu_0H_{\rm LF} = 0\!-\!3000$ G. The obtained spectra were analyzed using WiMDA \cite{Pratt2000} and Mantid \cite{Arnold2014}.

+NMR measurements were performed using a phase-coherent pulsed spectrometer with a superconducting NMR magnet.
+A $^4$He variable temperature insert (VTI) was utilized between $T = 1.8\!-\!150$ K, and a $^3$He-$^4$He dilution-refrigerator probe head was used between $T = 0.12\!-\!2.1$ K. A custom-wound excitation coil from silver wire was used.
+Frequency-swept spectra at different constant fields were collected, with the radio-frequency (r.f.) circuit tuned and matched at each point.
+Nuclear spin echoes were generated using a standard 90$\degree$--180$\degree$ pulse sequence, with a first-pulse duration of 2 - 3 $\mu$s, where the r.f. power for nuclear spin excitation was optimized at each NMR spectral peak.
+The separation $\tau$ between the first and second pulse was typically 20 - 30 $\mu$s.
+Echoes were accumulated and Fourier transformed to obtain the spectra.

-Details of the synthesis process, extended measurement details, and additional results of single crystal X-ray difraction (SCXRD), magnetization, AC susceptibility, heat capacity, $^{23}$Na NMR, and $\mu$SR measurements can be found in the Supplementary Material (SM) \cite{Supplementary}.
+Details of the synthesis process, extended measurement details, and additional results of powder and single crystal X-ray difraction, magnetization, AC susceptibility, heat capacity, $^{23}$Na NMR, and $\mu$SR measurements can be found in the Supplementary Material (SM) \cite{Supplementary}.